 The 5% Cash Back Is Highly Attractive

-To the casual onlooker, this Amazon Credit Card brings an amazing welcome offer to the fray, and we can see people jumping for it without thinking twice about it.
+To the casual onlooker, this Amazon Credit Card brings an amazing welcome offer to the fray, and we can see people jumping for it without thinking twice.
 However, it lasts for 6 months or the first 3,000 dollars that you spend.
 That basically means that you’ll get $150 as a welcome gift at most.
-That’s not necessary, of course, since you might not be able to spend the entire $3,000 during your first 6 months with the card, which means that you might get even less than $150 as your welcome offer.
+That won't necessarily be the case, of course, since you might not be able to spend the entire $3,000 during your first 6 months with the card, which means that you might get even less than $150 as your welcome offer.

 At the very least, we would have expected Amazon to be a little more generous to people who wanted to shop exclusively at Amazon.
 If either the $3,000 spending limit or the 6-month time limit were to be omitted, this card might gain some weight among its would-be enthusiasts, but even that’s a long shot.

 Annual Fees Will Not Trouble You

 Perhaps one of the best, if not the very best, feature that the Amazon.ca Rewards Mastercard® offers is the lack of an annual fee.
-Again, that’s not much to brag about since annual fees are rarely a deal-breaker in the first place if the card is good enough.
+Again, that’s not much to brag about since an annual fee is rarely a deal-breaker if the card is good enough.
 Plus, a ton of cards don’t have any annual fees, like the CT Triangle Mastercard, so it doesn’t really make this Amazon Credit Card stand out much.
 Be that as it may, it’s still something that gives the Amazon.ca Rewards Mastercard® an edge since not all no-fee cards give out welcome bonuses.

 Amazon Prime Members Will Get The Main Benefits

 It’s been made pretty clear that you have to be an Amazon Prime member in Canada if you truly want a proper cut of the rewards that this card brings.
 That’s somewhat of a letdown, however, since there would be plenty of Amazon shoppers who simply aren’t interested in Prime whatsoever.
-However, if you do happen to be an Amazon Prime Member, you’re in luck.
+However, if you do happen to be an Amazon Prime Member already, you’re in luck.